42-technology-ltd/nrf9160-demo/README.md

 ## Features

 * Is started by the Nordic 'secure bootloader' and operates in ‘insecure’ mode
-* Uses just 140 KiB out of 768 KiB of Application Flash
+* Uses just 98 KiB out of 768 KiB of Application Flash
-* Uses just 8 KiB out of the 128 KiB Application RAM (plus stack)
+* Uses just 5 KiB out of the 128 KiB Application RAM (plus stack)
-* Uses the pre-compiled Nordic `libbsd` static library for mbedTLS, the Nordic socket API, access to the LTE modem, etc.
+* Uses the pre-compiled Nordic `nrf_modem` static library for mbedTLS, the Nordic socket API, access to the LTE modem, etc.
 * Demonstrates embedded-hal compliant drivers for the nRF9160's Timer, GPIO and UARTE peripherals
 * Has a menu-driven interface over UARTE0 (which appears as a USB Serial device)